soyart/artnoi.com/artnoi.com/src/blog/etc/audio-fidelity/index.md

 The example of which would be Sony's audiophile uSD card, and most products from boutique audiophile companies.

-Sometimes, they do actually provide these numbers, but usually in a misleading fashion.
+Sometimes, they do actually provide these numbers, but usually in a misleading fashion or measured with flawed methodology.

-> These snake-oil companies usually boast about rare-metal materials used to construct the cases, how the soldering is overengineered, and how they platinum-plate every metal contact in their products.
+These companies usually boast about rare metal materials used to construct the cases, how the soldering is overengineered, and how they platinum-plate every metal contact in their products.

+If they won't brag about the materials, then they'll brag about their exceptionally well engineered products, like with PS Audio and Audio GD.

-They however rarely mention useful specifications - for example, some media players or even amplifiers advertise its power in Watt, which is useless unless we also know the load used to get that value and its output impedance.
+They however rarely mention actually useful values.
+For example, some media players or even amplifiers advertise its power in simple Watts term, which is useless unless we also know the load used to get that value and its output impedance.

-This is not to mention that even if the aforementioned specs are provided, it's usefulness is only in the power domain, as we do not actually know the THD v.
-Power or other similar measurements related to the [4 audio parameters](#definition).
+This is not to mention that even if the aforementioned specs are provided, its usefulness is usually only in the power domain.

 Most consumer audio companies provide frequency response specifications for their speakers, but instead of providing an FR graph, they instead will just use 4 values to represent frequency response: